This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Ecological Pyramids”.

 d) By the help of pyramid of food web

-Explanation: A pyramid of biomass is more accurate indication of how much energy is passed at each trophic level.
+Explanation: A pyramid of biomass is a more accurate indication of how much energy is passed at each trophic level.
 Biomass is the mass of living material in each organism multiplied by the total number of organisms in that trophic level.

 5. Which of the following statement is true for pyramid of biomass?